FIFTY DEAD MEN WALKING

 This was the official website for the 2008 crime thriller docu drama, Fifty Dead Men Walking.
 Directed by Kari Skogland it won the Academy of Canadian Cinema and Television Award for the Best Screenplay.
+NYC based SEO powerhouse TNG/Earthling's Bob Sakayama was responsible for the high ranks of this site.
+Rev Sale provided technical support and archive research.
 The content is from the site's 2008 archived pages and other sources.

 Rating: R (for strong brutal violence and torture, language and some sexuality)

 Written By: Kari Skogland, Nicholas Davies

 In Theaters: Sep 10, 2008 Wide

 On DVD: Jan 5, 2010